mloche/magento_py/README.md

 Usage is pretty straight forward, user will need to type

 >./setup.py PATH
+>
 >./setup.py config_files/config.yaml                       ***for exemple***

 PATH is the path to the YAML config file, can be either relative or absolute path.
-The script will raise an error is argument is not given or invalid.
+The script will raise an error if argument is not given or invalid.
 Each step of the setup will be ended by a notification message "STEP ....." to indicate that the step has ended successfully.

 # LOGGING

 Logs will be saved in the folder/file specified in the yaml configuration file.
+A hidden .flag file will be created at the begining of the file modification process and deleted at the end.
+If a failure occurs in this specific step, the next launch will skip.

+# YAML FILE STRUCTURE

+ - logging: will contain path and filename for the desired logfile, defaut is /var/log/magento_py.log
+ - www: provides values to modify permission on the www_path to www_user
+ - database: Values for the DB manipulation
+  - database: values required to connect to the database or check if existing
+  - query: querys that will create db, user and grant privilegies
+ - packages: list of the apt packages needed
+ - commands: list of the executed commands for each part
+ - files: list of the files and modification done
+ - magento_setup: list of the installation options and values desired in the setup process

-# notes :
+# CERTIFICATE :
->if databse is on remote server, allow connection to the database from the serveur where the script will be executed Config files are in config_files/

  - cert.cnf for the auto certification informations, can be personalized with Organization informations

- - config.yaml for all the conf params, going from database access to magento install options.
+# NOTES

 Securing mariadb installation should be done by user if required at the end of the setup.
+Some improvements can be done, feel free to ask for pull requests and submit issues.